Requirements for claiming the credit

 A qualifying small business must have had gross income of less than $1,000,000 in the prior year and anticipate less than $1,000,000 in the current year.
 The business must also have 5 or fewer full-time employees and the energy product must be used only by the qualifying business.

-As of January 1, 2019, the process for claiming a small business energy exemption will be changing.
-For 2019 and later years, small businesses will apply online for an exemption certificate rather than submitting Form ST-13 to their energy provider.
+As of January 1, 2019, the process for claiming a small business energy exemption has changed.
+For 2019 and later years, small businesses will now apply online for an exemption certificate rather than submitting Form ST-13 to their energy provider.
 See below for additional information.

-The exemption process will now be automated and effective for 2 years
+The exemption process is now automated and effective for 2 years

 Instead of filling out Form ST-13 for each utility company, the business will complete the information for the exemption online through the Department of Revenue’s MassTaxConnect application to receive the Small Business Energy Exemption Certificate.
 The Certificate will be effective for two years, rather than one year as it had been.

 Current exemptions are extended through March 31, 2019

 All current exemptions have been automatically extended beyond December 31, 2018 to March 31, 2019.
 No action is necessary by the small business to extend the exemption.
 The new process was made available on MassTaxConnect on January 1, 2019.
 Filing on paper is no longer possible.